Having been active in mountaineering for more than 30 years, I probably have to admit that it has become a slightly deranged hobby…

 I’m married to Aly, with whom I have two suns, a daughter, and a daughter-in-law.
-In my daily life I work as toxicologist for Royal Dutch Shell.
-That job requires me to travel quite a bit and provided me with the opportunity to climb a number of beautiful mountains in both the Andes and the Rockies.
-So could I climb my first mountain over 5000 m in 1992, when teaching a course for Shell in Chile, and could I climb Longs Peak (4346 m), my first solo-ascent of a mountian over 4000 m in 2008 when invited for a workshop organised by the US EPA in Rocky Mountains National Park.
+In my daily life I am the Global Discipline Lead & Manager Toxicology for the Royal Dutch Shell Group and also Professor of Environmental Health at the Division of Toxicology of Wageningen University.
+My job requires me to travel quite a bit and provided me with the opportunity to climb a number of beautiful mountains in both the Andes and the Rockies.
+So could I climb my first mountain over 5000 m in 1992, when teaching a course for Shell in Chile, and could I climb Longs Peak (4346 m), my first solo-ascent of a mountain over 4000 m, in 2008 when invited for a workshop organised by the US EPA in Rocky Mountains National Park.

-The Seven Summits project started in 2007 with a successful ascent of Mount Elbruz (5542 m, the highest peak of Europe) with the team of Wilco van Rooijen (Elbrus Xpedition 2007).
-In 2009, I was asked to join the Dutch Denali Expedition to climb Mount McKinley or Denali, meaning “the high one”, in the local language and, with 6194 m the highest peak of North America.
-After the successful completion of that expedition, I was hooked and determined to climb all Seven Summits…
+The Seven Summits Project started in 2007 with a successful ascent of Mount Elbruz (5542 m, the highest peak of Europe) with the team of Wilco van Rooijen (Elbrus Xpedition 2007).
+In 2009, I was asked to join the Dutch Denali Expedition to climb Mount McKinley or Denali (meaning “the high one” in the local language) and, with 6194 m, the highest peak of North America.
+After the successful completion of that expedition, I was hooked and determined to climb the remaining five of the Seven Summits…

 In 2010, I climbed the Aconcagua (6962 m), the highest peak on the globe outside the Himalaya’s and the summit of South America, together with Jetze Tjalma.
 A year later, in 2011, I summited Mount Vinson (4982 m), the highest peak on Antarctica.

 On Antarctica, I met Namgya Sherpa, one of the best climbers I know.
-During the discussions with Namgya in Vinson Base Camp, I realised that this was the man I needed to climb Mount Everest.
+During the discussions with Namgya in Vinson Base Camp, I realised that this was the man which whom I wanted to climb Mount Everest.
 Indeed, in 2012, Namgya was the sirdar of the Dutch Everest Expedition 2012 and guided Jetze and myself on Everest from the Nepali side.
-Due to unexpected extremely severe weather conditions in the night during which we tried to summit (snow, extremely low temperatures, and very strong winds).
-My right eye froze and my cheeks were black and blistered from the frost.
-We decided to turn back at an altitude of ~8600 m.
+Due to unexpected extremely severe weather conditions in the night during which we tried to summit (snow, extremely low temperatures, and very strong winds) – my right eye froze and my cheeks were black and blistered from the frost – we decided to turn back at an altitude of ~8600 m.

 Hence, I have climbed all Seven Summits, but failed tboth attempts to summit Everest.
 The Dutch Everest 2016 will be my third attempt to summit Everest, and I hope to do so again from the Tibetan side.